loyada/dollarx/docs/recipes.rst

 I can't find a cell within a grid, but when I scroll I see it exists
 --------------------------------------------------------------------

-This is like the result of a virtualized grid.
-This grid inserts to the DOM only cells that may be visible to the user.
+This is likely the result of a virtualized grid.
+This grid updates the DOM to include only cells that may be visible to the user.
 This kind of optimization can be effective when dealing with large tables.
-In such a case, in order to find a cell you look for, you need to scroll until it is present in the DOM.
+In such a case, in order to find a cell, you need to scroll until it is present in the DOM.
 DollarX allows you to do it with  \ :java:ref:`InBrowser.scrollElement`\ or \ :java:ref:`Operations.ScrollElement`\ .

 For example: